socialvibe/truex-tvos-integrations/DOCS.md

 * [`onNoAdsAvailable`](#onnoadsavailable): there were no true[X] ads available to the user
 * [`onAdError`](#onaderror): the renderer encountered an unrecoverable error

-It's important to note that the player should not immediately resume playback once receiving the `AD_FREE_POD` event -- rather, it should note that it was fired and continue to wait for a terminal event.
+It's important to note that the player should not immediately resume playback once receiving the `onAdFreePod` event -- rather, it should note that it was fired and continue to wait for a terminal event.

 ### Handling Ad Elimination